jacksoncoldiron/EDS223-in-class-labs/README.md

-# EDS 223 Geospatial Data Analysis: in-class-labs
+# EDS 223 Geospatial Data Analysis & Remote Sensing

 ## Description
 Repository containing weekly labs for EDS 223.
 Each week the lab involves a different objective with specific data sets and outputs.